kdheepak/fono/README.md

 * quantity.csv
 * shipping.csv

-Prices contains the price of an item when purchased from a website Quantity contains the number of items required Shipping contains the shipping cost from the individual websites
+Prices contains the price of an item when purchased from a website.

+Quantity contains the number of items required.

+Shipping contains the shipping cost from the individual websites.

 ## Troubleshooting